 5.1.
 Determine 4-Second Deviation Values

-Four-second deviations (in MW) are calculated by comparing SCADA measurements against a reference trajectory which differs depending on the deviation source.
-These calculations are described in the following clauses.
+Four-second Deviations (in MW) are calculated by comparing SCADA measurements against a Reference Trajectory which differs depending on the Deviation source.
+These calculations are described in the following sections.

 5.1.1.
 Scheduled and semi-scheduled plant